monster-js/monster-js/docs/main-concept/lifecycle-hooks.md

 In this example:

 * The `connected` hook runs when the component is added to the DOM.
-* The `afterViewInit`: hook runs after connected hook and initial change detection.
+* The `afterViewInit` hook runs after connected hook and initial change detection.
 * The `disconnected` hook runs when the component is removed from the DOM.
 * The `adopted` hook runs when the component is moved to a new document.
 * The `attributeChanged` hook runs whenever a specified attribute changes.